Stagyrite/stagyrite.github.io/README.md

 ### What did I do before?

+I spent early years in [Kalisz](https://copernix.io/#?where=18.08,51.7575,12&?query=&?map_type=hybrid "Copernix - Know thy World") where I passed [my matura exam](https://en.wikipedia.org/wiki/Matura#In_Poland "Matura - Wikipedia").
 I studied Computer Science at the [University of Wrocław](https://www.ii.uni.wroc.pl/ "Instytut Informatyki Uniwersytetu Wrocławskiego") and at the [Wrocław University of Science and Technology](https://weka.pwr.edu.pl/ "Faculty of Electronics").
 For several years, I worked as a Java programmer at Unity Group, or, more currently, [Univio](https://www.univio.com/ "Univio &#124; Digital Potential .
 Fully Realized").
-Notwithstanding, I spent years in [Kalisz](https://copernix.io/#?where=18.08,51.7575,12&?query=&?map_type=hybrid "Copernix - Know thy World") where I passed [my matura exam](https://en.wikipedia.org/wiki/Matura#In_Poland "Matura - Wikipedia").

 ### What programming languages do I recommend?